agentframework/agentframework/doc/architecture/decisions/0004-use-lazy-function-to-create-dynamic-agent-type.md

 ## Consequences

-User will not able to change attributes.
+User will not able to change attributes after created the 1st instance of that Agent type